seanmcw/GettingAndCleaningDataProject/README.md

 ### 3. Use descriptive activity names to name the activities in the data set
 Dplyr package is loaded (installed if necessary) Left_join is used to bring in activityType to add desciptive activity names.
-Using select, data is reorganized to improve readibilit, bring subjectID, activityID, and activityType to the beginning of the new set, subsetFinalData.
+Using select, data is reorganized to improve readibility, bringing subjectID, activityID, and activityType to the beginning of the new set: subsetFinalData.

 ### 4. Appropriately label the data set with descriptive activity names.